-An extensive consultation and engagement exercise has already been completed with residents of Teviot Avenue with the results indicating a strong preference for the redevelopment of the apartment blocks providing mixed tenure housing providing better energy efficiency and access to gardens and green spaces.
+An extensive consultation and engagement exercise has already been completed with residents of Blackshots Estate with the results indicating a strong preference with 71% of those responding agreeing with the statement that "I think the buildings are coming towards the end of their life.
+Thurrock Council should look to replan the area with lower height homes with better energy efficiency and access to gardens and green spaces"

-An initial analysis of feedback received together with this assessment highlights the redevelopment of the apartment blocks is expected to have a positive impact for the health and wellbeing of residents and contribute towards many of the goals within the council's health and wellbeing strategy.
+An initial analysis of feedback received together with this assessment highlights the redevelopment of the estate is expected to have a positive impact for the health and wellbeing of residents and contribute towards many of the goals within the council's health and wellbeing strategy.
 This Community Equality Impact Assessment has been completed to account for the proposed redevelopment and will be the subject of an ongoing cycle of monitoring, review and refreshing by the project team.